 Tax is a necessary evil.
 If we want to live in a country with access to public services, taxation is the system used to pay for these services.
 We can (and do!) argue and moan about the different levels of tax payable and whether they are levied fairly.
 But at the end of the day, the money to be used for public services has to be collected somewhere.

-It still amazes us how many people let this one slip by… You can claim standard rate relief (20%) for all the medical expenses that you pay for – typically your own, your family’s and in some cases where you pay other people’s expenses.
+- Claim Relief for Your Medical Expenses: It still amazes us how many people let this one slip by… You can claim standard rate relief (20%) for all the medical expenses that you pay for – typically your own, your family’s and in some cases where you pay other people’s expenses.
 Most medical costs qualify and when you add up all those doctor visits, prescriptions, physio sessions, hospital consultations, x-rays etc., they can amount to a tidy sum.
 On top of this, some dental procedures such as crowns and gum treatments also qualify.
-Your claim is reduced by amounts claimed back from health insurers.
+Make sure you keep those receipts safe!

-Another one to save tax in the future.
+- Annual Gift Exemption: Another one to save tax in the future.
 When you die and leave wealth behind you, this often results in tax liabilities for your estate beneficiaries.
 One of the ways to reduce this tax liability is to gift money to your future beneficiaries while you’re still alive.
-Any person can gift another person up to €3,000 p.a. without a tax liability.
+Any person can gift another person up to €3,000 per annum. without a tax liability.
 So for example, a couple in their later years could each gift €3,000 to their children, sons & daughters-in-law and their grandchildren etc. every year.
 They don’t have to be directly related.
 This could significantly reduce the amount eventually to be inherited and could significantly reduce or remove any tax liability.

-And still there are many more reliefs and exemptions available, some of which may apply to you.
+- Be aware of all tax credit available to You: There are many more reliefs and exemptions available, some of which may apply to you.
 So make yourself aware of all of the reliefs available.
 Whether you’ve kids in college, have spent money renovating your home, are taking a training course or are commuting on public transport or cycling to work, there are potential tax saving opportunities out there for you.
-A little bit of research or a conversation with us just might help you to reduce that unwelcome tax burden that you are shouldering.
+A little bit of research or a conversation with us just might help you to reduce that unwelcome tax burden.